simonswu23/Pokemon-Rejuvenation-KaizoMod-Scripts/DevLog.md

  - refactored show_message logic to allow for move use message suppression
  - reverted Moody nerf
  - re-ambiguated crests to allow for use regardless of pokemon form
- - Guardian of Alola rework
-  - TODO: add AI here? (default AI always uses Z-move first if possible
-  - TODO: add proper Tapu Koko anim (or debug if it exists)
- - TODO: add AI logic for Crash Landing Ability
  - Z-Move side effects can now trigger, and bypass Shield Dust / Sheer Force / Covert Cloak
-  - TODO: fix Z-moves so they bypass protect
 - reverted Ledian + Cincinno crest nerfs (allow for side effects on subsequent hits)
 - added instantmove to boss battles
 - (old) added starter skills for trainer battles
 - Darkglare (or whatever Geara's ability will be) not currently implemented
-- TODO: Update Giga pokemon in the Changelog (can paste from previous)
-- TODO: Update signature pokemon in the Changelog
 - temporarily removed terrain destroying effect of Ice Spinner

 - 1/2/25 (@SWu)
   - retroactively KAIZOMODDIFY some changes?
     - including move changes (can hard code them in PBMOVE)
-  - TODO: fix bug -- Z moves do not trigger side effect chances

 - 12/29/24 (@SWu)
   - updated Captivate x Attract to work irrespective of gender